Update on CPL Response to Coronavirus (COVID-19)

 • Book drops are available for returns, or you can return materials at the circulation desk.

-Please continue to return Kids Museum Passports, WiFi hotpots and Chromebooks at the circulation desk inside.
+Please return WiFi hotpots and Chromebooks at the circulation desk inside.

 • CPL cardholders may use Flipster magazines.